karttur/geoimagine/_posts/2018/2018-10-10-putinplace-import-project-eclipse.markdown

 # Introduction

-A PyDev project in <span class='app'>Eclipse</span> can be imported either as a complete project, or by building a backbone and copying and pasting selected parts.
-To setup Karttur's GeoImagine Framework you can use either method.
-This post describes how to import the Framework as a complete project and the [next](../setup-copy-project-eclipse/) post covers how to to build a PyDev backbone and then copying and pasting selected parts.
-Setting up the Python environment is covered in the [previous](../setup-conda-environ/) post.
-After completing either this, or the [next](../setup-copy-project-eclipse/) post, the [following](../setup-xml/) post describes the Framework key concepts and how to define processes and data.
+A local clone or copy of a PyDev project can be imported to <span class='app'>Eclipse</span> either as a complete project, or by building a backbone PyDev project and copying and pasting selected parts.
+This post describes how to import a local clone of Karttur's GeoImagine Framework as a complete project to <span class='app'>Eclipse</span>.
+If you instead want to build a customized Framework with only selected packages you should follow the instructions in the post [Copy and paste Karttur's GeoImagine Framework](../putinplace-copy-project-eclipse/).

+The alternative is to clone the Framework directly from the repo on Karttur's GitHub pages as described in the post on [Git clone with GitHub Desktop and terminal](../putinplace-clone-desktop-git/).

 # Prerequisites

-To follow this post you must have the complete Spatial Data Integrated Development Environment (SPIDE) installed, including <span class='app'>Eclipse</span> set up for PyDev, <span class='app'>Anaconda</span> and <span class='app'>PostgreSQL</span>.
-How to do that is described in a separate blog: [Install and setup spatial data IDE](https://karttur.github.io/setup-ide/).
-You need to install and setup all the parts in that blog, preferably using [Python3 and Anaconda3](https://karttur.github.io/setup-ide/blog/python3-upgrade/).
-How to create a customised virtual Python environment for Karttur's GeoImagine Framework within conda is described in the [previous](../setup-conda-environ/) post.

-The rest of this post assumes that you have accomplished the installation of the SPIDE.

-# Cloning Karttur's GeoImagine Framework

-The core of Karttur's GeoImagine Framework is freely available at Github.com.
-To see which parts are available at any time, check the [GeoImagine Python Packages](https://karttur.github.io/geoimagine/packages/) page.

-Clone (or download) the entire library of packages (you can also leave out any package that you are not interested in), and store them on your local drive.
-You can store them directly in your <span class='app'>Eclipse</span> workspace, or in any other location.
-What is important is that the hierarchical organization and naming of all packages, modules and files remain intact.

-When saving or cloning, the package name is the same as the GitHub repository where it is stored, _WITH THE "geoimagine-" PART OMITTED_.
-Thus the package stored under the respository "geoimagine-setup_db" must be renamed as "setup_db" on your local system.

-# Eclipse project

-As stressed above, you must have your Eclipse SPIDE setup and running.
-If not, you have to go back and complete the installation as described in the blog [Install and setup spatial data IDE](https://karttur.github.io/setup-ide/).
+To follow this post you must have cloned Karttur's GeoImagine Framework to your local machine.
+Described in the post on [Git clone with GitHub Desktop and terminal](../putinplace-clone-desktop-git).

 ## Project configuration